FreddieDev/PasteyShortcuts/README.md

 ## Installing
 1. Click [here](../../archive/master.zip) to download the app
-2. Unzip the file
+2. Unzip the file and run `installer.bat`
-3. Run `install.bat`
+3. Fill in all the prompted fields
-4. You can now delete the downloaded files to cleanup
+	- If you've made mistakes, right click the tray icon and select "Change Settings" to reconfigure

-## Disabling Startup
+	- You can now delete the downloaded files to cleanup

-By default, PasteyShortcuts launches on startup.
-This can be disabled via the startup tab in Task Manager.
+### Uninstalling/repairing

-## Removing
+1. Click [here](../../archive/master.zip) to download the app
-Download and run `uninstall.bat`
+2. Unzip the file and run `installer.bat`

 ## Editing settings manually (advanced)
 Simply open `PasteyShortcuts.ini` in Notepad and change values.
 Here, you can: